 “These three pillars have developed over the years, meaning we have recently introduced a fourth pillar focusing on the sports facilities which provide opportunities for the schools, clubs and local communities to access sport.
-We have the Three Hills Sports Park with the new athletics track opening later in 2022, and F51, now open, providing world-class facilities for skateboarding, riding, boxing and climbing.
+We have the Three Hills Sports Park with the new athletics track which opened in the summer of 2023, and F51 providing world-class facilities for skateboarding, bmx, boxing and climbing.
 The profits from these facilities, and the Sea Sports Centre is our route to sustainability.
 That profit goes straight back into the charity to make sure we can deliver our mission.
 We’ve invested in this heavily and have developed our team so we have the in-house expertise to deliver a world-class facility across the board.”

 the fifth pillar